MisterMoody/twigTemplates/README.md

 |     ..        |   Create a Sequence (of Letters / Numbers)   |
 |     expr      |   Groups an Expression   |

-There are also operators that are useful when testing: those are shared in the 'Troubleshooting' section.
+There are also operators that are useful when testing and those are elaborated upon in the 'Troubleshooting' section.
+Expressions and operators are used invariably throughout traditional programs, and will most often be put to use with the [if-TAG](https://twig.symfony.com/doc/2.x/tags/if.html) feature, which is used to test how an expression evaluates.

-Syntax aside, Twig has a set of [coding standards](https://twig.symfony.com/doc/2.x/coding_standards.html) that developers should follow and typically involves when, where and how to use spaces.
-For example, put one space after the start of and before the end of a delimiter.
-With all of that out of the way, lets focus on more advanced features.

 ### Template Inheritance
 In the **`templates`** folder sub-section, reference was made to the fact that templates inherit layout presentation from a main template.
 The name of the main template in this project is the `base.twig` file.